Jim Mallon: Personal life

 During MST3K's third season, Mallon's son, Eli Mallon, appeared as the Miracle Growth Baby in the episode "Time of the Apes".
 Jim's daughter died at a young age, which led Mallon to his second career.
 In 2012, he graduated with a master's degree in counseling from the University of St. Thomas and joined the staff of Birch Counseling.

+In 2017, Mallon was diagnosed with Parkinson's disease.
+He worked as a mental health counselor in 2012 until his retirement in 2025.